Burning the Butt

 Photo by Scott Beale

 In the year 2000, we burned an anus.
 It was a Burning Man art project called, The Anus (also known as The Great Orifice) done by David Normal.
-The theme of the event that year was The Body, and many of the art installations of the year were of body parts, including things like a giant monkey bar rib cage, a beating heart incinerator, ocular mirror scopes, a brain, and of course, a giant asshole.
-The vision was to line up many of these pieces down the Promenade from Center Camp to the Man in A Tour of the Spine, and the entrance was, of course, the Asshole.
+The theme of the event that year was The Body, and many of the art installations were of body parts, including things like a giant monkey bar rib cage, a beating heart incinerator, ocular mirror scopes, a brain, and of course, a giant asshole.
+The vision was to line up many of these pieces down the Promenade from Center Camp to the Man in A Tour of the Spine, and the entrance was the Asshole.
 The participant climbed a rickety staircase, pushed their way through the inflated red lobes of the anus, got pooped out the other side, then slid down a slide into the - potty?
 I dunno - I never - um - participated.
 But there very were many who did, and some even wore poop costumes of sorts.
 It was a refreshing exposure to an unmentionable virtue we all share.
 The Great Orifice of Black Rock City quickly became a center stage gateway in our fair city.

 Photo by Richard Jones